top of page

 My professional career in care management serving older adults comes from a deep understanding that in every stage of life we need an ally, an advocate, someone who will be an objective presence when times call for support...

-There are three main areas of focus in the work I do with clients.
+There are three main areas of services I provide:

 Advance Care Planning